-The COVID-19 pandemic has created significant uncertainty and adversely impacted many industries throughout the global economy.
+The COVID-19 pandemic created significant uncertainty and adversely impacted many industries throughout the global economy.
 Thus far, the Company has been able to mitigate the impact of COVID-19 through its proactive measures.
-However, as this pandemic continues, it is unknown how it may impact the Company in the future.
 The extent to which it impacts the Company's operations, financial results, cash flow, and financial condition is difficult to predict and dependent upon many factors over which the Company has no control.
 These factors include, but are not limited to, the duration and severity of the pandemic; government restrictions on businesses and individuals; potential significant adverse impacts on the Company's employees, customers, suppliers, or service providers; the impact on U.S. and global economies and the timing and rate of economic recovery; and potential adverse effects on the financial markets, any of which could negatively impact the Company.